Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 *(binary operator)*

 Example: `someitem.identifier`.

-The item can be any arbitrary expression, the identifier must be an actual identifier and not any other type of expression.
+The item can be any arbitrary expression.
 The operator can be applied on any item, even numbers or booleans or even none, but will raise an `AttributeError` if the given data type doesn't have this attribute.

+For object instances creted from your [classes]( defining-custom-classes-class-new) via `new`, the attributes are as specified by your class.
+Beyond that, many values have special attributes, see the
-All data types have the `.as_str` attribute that returns a string representation.
-For object instances of classes, the according attributes as defined by the class are returned.
+[data types section](#datatypes) for these.
+E.g., all values have the `.as_str` attribute that returns a string value representing them.
-Containers and strings have the `.len` attribute which returns the number of entries or letters in the string respectively.

 **Call operator:**